Who should I use for Design & Fit Out?

 Please click to view the full project case study for Sync design & build project by Select Interiors.

-We have tried to be impartial, the advice above is not necessarily intended to recommend either the Architect / Independent Designer or the D&B route, it depends on your project.
-As a general rule of thumb based on our combined knowledge of 33 years in the business, projects with a value of over £400,000.00 or that may be complex we would recommend you go down the traditional route of appointing an Architect.
+Offering both interior design and fit-out services, Select Interiors strive to be partial.
+The bottom line is it often depends on your project.
+As a general rule of thumb, based on our 33 years in the business, projects with a value of over £400,000.00 or that may be complex we would recommend you go down the traditional route of appointing an architect.

-We employ Architects regularly as sub-consultants as well as tendering for Architects directly.
+We employ architects regularly as sub-consultants, as well as tendering for architects directly.
 As Clint Eastwood famously quipped ‘a man has to know his limitations’.
-We are proud to be working with one of the industries highly rated professionals, Steve West from Studio Neo.
-Mr West is bringing his vast experience, design flair & architectural to our clients.
+We’re proud to work with one of the industry’s highly rated professionals, Steve West from Studio Neo.
+Mr West brings his vast experience, design flair and architecture to our clients.

-We at Select Interiors Manchester have in-house design professionals and a designer with 33 year’s empirical experience of how the design translation process works at site level.
-There can be a disconnect between architects and design professionals and contractors in terms of build detailing.
-We at Select Interiors have both sides working collaboratively to realise your aspirations.
+We recognise there can be a disconnect between architects and design professionals and contractors in terms of build detailing.
+Select Interiors have both sides working collaboratively to realise your aspirations.
 Our experience as both designers and contractors can help save you costs and reduce the stress of the whole process.

 Related posts